Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges: RL for Generative AI

 Another interesting application area is painting. \shortciteA{xie12} suggest to model stroke painting as a Markov Decision Process, where the state is the canvas, and the actions are the brushstrokes performed by the agent.
 Rewards calculated considering the location and inclination of the strokes are then used to train the agent.
 For instance, Doodle-SDQ \shortcite{zhou18} fine-tunes a pre-trained sketcher with Double DQN \shortcite{vanhasselt16} and a reward that is calculated by evaluating how well a sketch reproduces a target image at pixel, movement, and color levels. \shortciteA{huang19} use a discriminator trained to recognize real canvas-target image pairs to derive a corresponding reward.
 Instead, \shortciteA{singh21} train a painting policy that operates at two different levels: foreground and background.
 Each of them uses a discriminator; in addition, they adopt a focus reward measuring the degree of indistinguishability of two object features.
-Finally, Intelli-Paint \shortcite{singh22} is based on four different types of rewards, which are used to learn a painting policy with deep deterministic policy gradient (DDPG) \shortcite{lillicrap16} based on a discriminator signal on canvas-image pairs, two penalties for the color and position of consecutive strokes, and the same semantic guidance proposed by \shortciteA{singh21}.
+On the other hand, Intelli-Paint \shortcite{singh22} is based on four different types of rewards, which are used to learn a painting policy with deep deterministic policy gradient \shortcite<\fake{DDPG};>{lillicrap16} based on a discriminator signal on canvas-image pairs, two penalties for the color and position of consecutive strokes, and the same semantic guidance proposed by \shortciteA{singh21}.
+Finally, RL has also been used for collage artwork. \shortciteA{lee23c} propose an RL-based method with the goal of composing different elements (such as newspaper or texture cuts) in order to obtain an output that resembles a target picture.
+The state is composed by the canvas, the target image, and randomly (or value-based) sampled material; the action determines which region of the material to cut and where to paste it on current canvas; and the reward is the amount of similarity change between consecutive timesteps (where the similarity between the canvas and the target image is computed by a WGAN-GP discriminator \shortcite{gulrajani17} trained in parallel to discriminate between target-target and target-canvas pairs).
+A model-based soft actor-critic \shortcite<SAC;>{haarnoja19} is then used to optimize the reward minus a penalty for each timestep in order to teach the agent to complete the tasks with the minimum number of actions.